Dingseewhole/InterD_master/README.md

-# Interpolative Distillation for Unifying Biased and Debiased Recommendation
+# InterD
-This is the official pytorch implementation of InterD, a debiasing & biasing method for recommendation system.
+This is the official pytorch implementation of InterD, a debiasing method for recommendation system.
 InterD is proposed in the paper:

 [Interpolative Distillation for Unifying Biased and Debiased Recommendation]

 by  Sihao Ding, Fuli Feng, Xiangnan He, Jinqiu Jin, Wenjie Wang, Yong Liao and Yongdong Zhang

 Published at SIGIR 2022.
+If you use this code please cite our paper.

 ## Introduction

-InterD is a method that unifies biased and debiased methods to ahcieve strong performance on both normal biased test and debiased test and alleviates over-debiased issue and bias amplification issue in recommendation.
+InterD is a method that unifies biased and debiased methods as teachers to ahcieve strong performance on both normal biased test and debiased test with alleviating over-debiased issue and bias amplification issue in recommendation.

 ## Environment Requirement